megphillips91/dream-bin/README.md

  2. WP Charter boat bookings for bareboat and managed yachts

- 3. I love my headless team text thing.
+ 3. I love my headless team text twilio thing.
 I need to go back to that and build it out even it is and always remains a free tool.

  5. WP Instrustor Certification should'nt WP have a program akin to the Adobe Certified Instructor course that certifies or qualifies a person to teach WP Users how to use WP?